NHL: Virus outbreak for 'Canes prompts postponement vs. Wild

 The Minnesota game was set to cap a five-game road swing for the Hurricanes, who were due to return home and play Thursday against Detroit, Saturday against Los Angeles and Sunday against Nashville.

-AP Sports Writer Aaron Beard in Raleigh, North Carolina, and The Canadian Press contributed to this report.
+AP Sports Writer Aaron Beard in Raleigh, North Carolina, contributed to this report.

 More AP NHL: https://apnews.com/hub/nhl and https://twitter.com/AP_Sports